 Standing Here on the Outside

 In the first essay of the Inside/Outside series, Joshua Muyiwa expands on the labour of being on the outside, and protecting your tender insides.
 He sets the scene for three extraordinary pieces of work from fellow writers and artists, which explore the boundaries of their bodies, gender, and sexuality.

 Water and Caste: Part One – History of Mahad Satyagraha

 Our podcast Stories from The Subverse returns with a second offering.
 Meet our host Swati Kamble, an anti-caste intersectional feminist researcher-activist.
-In Part one, Swati guides us through the history of Mahad Satyagraha, the march for equality, dignity, and access to water, led by anti-caste leader and statesman, Dr. Bhim Rao Ramaji Ambedhkar on 20th March 1927.
+In Part one, Swati guides us through the history of Mahad Satyagraha, the march for equality, dignity, and access to water, led by anti-caste leader and statesman, Dr. Bhimrao Ramji Ambedkar on 20th March 1927.
 These are underpinned by two inspiring conversations with Disha Wadekar, advocate and Hira Kanoje, a local anti-caste activist from Mumbai.
 Artwork credit: Shrujana Shridhar.

 Water for All

 On 4th and 12th March 2023, Vyaktitva Learning Labs, a media literacy initiative, conducted a two- part session for children on Water for All in Navi Mumbai, India.
 This session was in commemoration of the 96th anniversary of the Mahad Satyagraha and features lovely artworks by the children.
 Art credit: Nirvana, 11 years.

 Archiving Somali Folktales: Language, Song, and Rhythm as Old as the World